 Sonny’s Famous Steak Hogies opened on May 29th, 1958.
 It is a landmark for comfort food fans in South Florida.
-Sonny’s was founded by Sonny Nigro and all these years later it’s still a family affair with his son John Nigro running the show.
+Founded by Sonny Nigro, Sonny’s Steak Hogies is still a family affair with his son John Nigro running the show.
 An appearance on Diner’s Drive-ins and dives helped to solidify their popularity.

 The most mesmerizing grilled steak smell slapped me in the face as I got off of my car.
 It left me dazed and I couldn’t order.
-It doesn’t help that there are freshly baked hogies all over the place either.
+It doesn’t help that there are freshly baked hoagies or hogies all over the place, either.
 I could not get my words out.
-My cousin Fred who was with me laughed at my dazed and confused status.
+My cousin Fred who was with me, laughed at my dazed and confused status.
 He had to take over ordering duties while I tried to come back to my senses.

 “With pride we make and bake our hogie rolls the old fashioned way.” – Sonny

-We’re handed our hogies, head to my car and realize there is no way we can drive for 45 minutes back home with that intoxicating smell.
-We bust open the subs and I first try the Meatball Hogie.
+We’re handed our hogies, head to my car, and realize there is no way we can drive for 45 minutes back home with that intoxicating smell.
+We bust open the subs, and I first try the Meatball Hogie.
 It’s covered in cheese & their homemade sauce on one of their homemade hogie rolls.
 You already know this is a setup for success.
-The balls are moist and full of that great meatball taste.
+The balls are moist and full of that excellent meatball taste.
 Yes, I just used the word meatball as an adjective, so what!
-It was also meatball-y and very good.
+It was also meatball-y and delicious.

-Before we get to the steak hogie, I thought their burger hogie deserved a mention.
-Not because I had one but because I watched them putting a fresh patty on the flat top to cook.
+Before we get to the steak hogie, I thought their burger hogie deserved mention.
+Not because I had one but because I watched Sonny’s putting a fresh patty on the flat top to cook.
 You burger aficionados out there will appreciate that.

-My original thought was that I should have had a #90 (Steak with Fried Onions) and added Provolone just to get a good idea of what a “standard” cheesesteak tastes like.
+My original thought was that I should have had a Sonny’s Steak Hogies #90 (Steak with Fried Onions).
+Provolone was added just to get a good taste idea of a “standard” cheesesteak.
 I didn’t and am glad we went the sauced route instead.
 It added a dimension to a cheesesteak I hadn’t experienced.

-I’ve tried the “with Mushrooms or Peppers” but that doesn’t do it for me.
-I could really get with this version but since I just had to, we went back and ordered a #90 while still in the parking lot to compare.
-I liked the #50 and it may grow on me but I loved the #90, standard it is.
+I’ve tried the “with Mushrooms or Peppers,” but that doesn’t do it for me.
+I could get with this version, but since I just had to, we went back and ordered a #90 while still in the parking lot to compare.
+I liked the #50, and it may grow on me, but I loved the #90, standard it is.

 So what are you waiting for?
 Go & check out: